 The simplest definition of a Curriculum Vitae is that is ‘a document containing a summary of one’s academic and work history.’

 The Oxford Dictionary defines Curriculum Vitae as “a brief account of a person’s education, qualifications, and previous occupations, typically sent with a job application.”

-Some people mistakenly think that the purpose of their CV is to get them a Job.
-This is not exactly accurate.
+Some people mistakenly believe that the purpose of their CV is to get them a job.

-Unfortunately, it just does not work like that in the real world.
+Unfortunately, it doesn’t work like that in the real world.

 Martin Yate, a best-selling careers author, states in his book The Ultimate CV Book (Pg.3):

 Don’t underestimate the value of your CV; it is one of the most important documents in your possession.
 It can open the gates of employment to you faster than any other document could.

 Employers receive hundreds of applications for each job opening.
 Recruiters will, on average, spend less than 30 seconds reading a CV.
 Your job is to make the most out of this tiny window of opportunity and sell yourself to the recruiter.

 Research has shown that the most effective CVs are the ones that are short and to the point.